Welcome from the Department Chair

 Welcome to the Urban Policy and Planning website.

 Take some time to get better acquainted with our faculty, programs, and activities.
 Our fourteen full-time faculty are actively engaged in teaching and cutting-edge research; our highly-qualified part-time practitioner-instructors are drawn from government and industry.
-The department returns to full in-person instruction at the Hunter Campus in the Fall of 2021.
 Don’t hesitate to get in touch if you want to learn more.

 Joseph P. Viteritti